dhowe/RiTaJSHistory/README.md

 With ProcessingJS
 --------
-If you want to use RiTaJS with <a href="http://processingjs.org/">ProcessingJS</a>, you can do so like this (assuming you've downloaded both libraries to the current directory):
+If you want to use RiTa with <a href="http://processingjs.org/">ProcessingJS</a>, you can simply open Processing and switch to 'JavaScript' mode.
+If you don't want to use the Processing IDE, you can cimply create an HTML files like this (assuming you've downloaded both libraries to the current directory):
 <pre>
   &lt;html&gt;
   &lt;script src="processing-min.js"&gt;&lt;/script&gt;